 Projects: Engaging Families of Youth in Kentucky

 Although most Kentucky Department of Juvenile Justice (DJJ) facilities are located in rural areas, they serve youth from small communities and large metropolitan areas.
-Vera’s Family Justice Program is working with DJJ to develop policies and practices for engaging family members at each of its three types of facilities.
+Vera’s Family Justice Program worked with DJJ to develop policies and practices for engaging family members at each of its three types of facilities.
 Detention centers, youth development centers, and group homes provide unique opportunities for staff to partner with families and other people important to youth.
 Young people living in group homes, for example, are eligible for furloughs—short visits home that are intended to prepare them and their families for a permanent transition.

 As a broad definition of family provides youth a bigger and potentially strong safety net, the Family Justice Program understands family to include not just immediate and extended relatives but also elected members, such as romantic partners, friends, neighbors, and clergy.